cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 command will cause the program to default to a multiplier of 1.
 The higher this number, the slower the runtime.

-The workers variables serves as an integer which sets the number of workers to spawn for collaborative program execution.
+The workers variable serves as an integer which sets the number of workers to spawn for collaborative program execution.
 Not exporting this variable will cause it to default to 4 workers.
 The higher this number, the faster the runtime (up until the maximum